Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 ‘So you just crush her and walk away?’
 Ron’s face turned puce.
 ‘Does she mean nothing to you?!’

 ‘Better she understands now and has the chance to move on.’
 Harry sighed.
 ‘Seriously, Ron.
-The longer it goes on, the worse it is for her.
-I’m not going to magically change my feelings for her over night.
-This is the right thing to do for her and me.’
+The longer she goes on wishing, the worse it is when it doesn’t come true.
+She’s your sister, the little girl I saved in second year.
+This is the right thing to do for us both.’

 Dean snorted.
 ‘Something tells me you’re more concerned about yourself, mate.’